-Path Planning:
+4.3 Path Planning:

 Previously in Robocup 2014, we were not using any particular technique for path planning.
-For robust path planning, we have implemented RRT (Recursive Root Tree Algorithm).To reduce the planning delays we have implemented many path custom smoothing techniques.
-After RRT, we have also implemented RRT (RRT Star) which has helped us a lot to reduce the processing delay.
+For robust path planning, we have implemented RRT (Rapidly exploring Random TreeAlgorithm).
+To reduce the planning delays we have implemented many custom path smoothing techniques.
+After RRT, we have also implemented RRT \ (RRT Star) which has helped us a lot to reduce the processing delay.